Welcome to Williams!

 All Faculty and their spouses/partners are members of the Faculty Club.
 (Faculty dues of the club are underwritten by the college.
 Read: you don’t have to pay to join!)
 The Faculty Club hosts the college’s very own candlepin bowling alley, monthly (Friendly Friday) happy hours, special dinners, brunches, and holiday meals are celebrated: Thanksgiving and Christmastime in mid-December.
 You and your partner may dine during the academic year according to the published schedule of the Faculty Club.
 Dining services takes care of daily dining charges upon entrance to the dining area, taking cash, checks or credit/debit cards.
 The Faculty Club even has a summer schedule.

 Williams College offers a range of real estate options to faculty and administrative staff.
-Full information is available at the Real Estate and Auxiliary Services webpages.
-Housing program eligibility in the faculty handbook has information on the mortgage benefit and the Pine Cobble Development at Williams College.
-The college’s real estate map shows where college owned properties are located.
+Full information is available at the Real Estate webpages.
+Housing program eligibility is outlined in the Faculty Handbook, which also provides information on the mortgage benefit and the Pine Cobble Development at Williams College.
+The college’s real estate map shows where college-owned properties are located.

 Williams College housing policies, procedures and forms for maintenance and repair of college owned properties can all be found here.